 Collect Information of the Witnesses and the Truck Driver

-While you’re at it, collect information of witnesses such as their names, phone numbers, and addresses, and recorded statements if possible.
+While you’re at it, collect the information of witnesses such as their names, phone numbers, and addresses, and recorded statements if possible.
 And get all the necessary details of the truck driver involved including:

 - The truck driver’s contact information and name